jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

                 -   [8.2.4.1.4 Create The Plot
                     1.2.4](#ind-8-2-4-1-4--Create-The-Plot-1-2-4)
-                    -   Displays a comparison for each weather event type, of the average number of fatalities for the 90% of its observations with the lowest impact versus the average number of injuries for the 10% of its observations with the highest impact based only on the weather events that resulted in non-zero injuries.
+                    -   Displays a comparison for each weather event type, of the average number of injuries for the 90% of its observations with the lowest impact versus the average number of injuries for the 10% of its observations with the highest impact based only on the weather events that resulted in non-zero injuries.
         -   [8.2.4.2 Compose the Multiplot
             1.2](#ind-8-2-4-2--Compose-the-Multiplot-1-2)
             -   Combines the four elementary plots to create the